focuses on the diagnosis, treatment and management of female reproductive cancers.

 This information focuses on treatment for epithelial ovarian cancer.
 Other types of ovarian cancer are rare.
 The type of treatment you receive depends on how far the cancer has spread (stage).

-Cancer may just be in the ovary or spread only to nearby areas.
+Cancer may just be in the ovary or may spread only to nearby areas.
 If so, it’s called local or early-stage cancer.
-If the cancer has spread to far areas in the body, it’s called metastatic or advanced ovarian cancer.
+If the cancer has spread to distant areas in the body, it’s called metastatic or advanced ovarian cancer.
 It’s important that your findings be put into context by an expert.
 Gynecologic oncologists are specialists with advanced training in the diagnosis, treatment, and surveillance of female cancers.
 These include ovarian cancer.

 Learning about your treatment options